malloydata/malloy/docs/_src/language/basic.md

 # Malloy Quickstart

-This guide will introduce the basics of querying and modeling with Malloy.
+This guide introduces the basics of querying and modeling with Malloy.
 Results here are shown in JSON.
-Malloy has a redering system that can render [results as tables, charts or dashboards](../visualizations/dashboards.md), but fundementally the Malloy just returns data.
+Malloy has a redering system that can render [results as tables, charts or dashboards](../visualizations/dashboards.md), but fundamentally the Malloy just returns data.

 _Note: If you'd like to follow along with this guide, you can create a new <code>.malloy</code> file and run these queries there._